 - gains and losses on the realisation of investments; - realised exchange differences of a capital nature; - 70% of management fees and finance costs related to borrowings; and - expenses, together with related taxation effect, charged to this account in accordance with the above policies.

-Capital reserve - investment holding gains, not distributable:
+Capital reserve - not distributable:

-net movement arising from changes in the fair value of investments.
+- net movement arising from changes in the fair value of investments; and - unrealised exchange differences of capital nature.

 Revenue reserve

 The revenue reserve represents the surplus of accumulated profits and is distributable.

 2 Income